 • Editorial scores.
 Our v3.0 six-pillar scoring rubric is applied uniformly to every provider.
 Providers cannot pay to raise their score, change pillar weights, or remove a low score.

 • Editor's Pick selection.
 The Editor's Pick badge is assigned by the editorial team based on weighted score plus qualitative review.
-NexLife is the current Editor's Pick for both semaglutide and tirzepatide because it scores 96/100 on our rubric, not because of any commission arrangement.
+NexLife is the current Editor's Pick for both semaglutide and tirzepatide because it scores 96/100 on our v3.0 rubric — the highest score in both categories.
+Editor's Pick selection is based on score plus qualitative editorial review, never on commercial relationship.

 • Ranking order.
 Providers are listed in editorial rank order based on score.
 Affiliate status does not move a provider up or down the list.

 • Trade-offs disclosure.
-Every NexLife card on this site includes a "Trade-offs to know" block.
-Affiliate partners do not get to remove or soften disclosures.
+Every NexLife card on US Telehealth Review includes a "Trade-offs to know" block.
+Trade-off disclosures cannot be removed or softened by any covered provider, regardless of commercial relationship.

 • Coverage decisions.
 Whether we cover a provider, peptide, or program is an editorial decision based on reader interest, regulatory significance, and clinical relevance — not on whether the provider runs an affiliate program.